fmm-wiki/fmm-wiki.github.io/docs/documentation/input/index.md

 Network data should be stored in

 - [OSM xml or binary format](https://wiki.openstreetmap.org/wiki/OSM_file_formats).
 The file should be ended with extensions of `osm,pbf,bz2,o5m`.
 - ESRI shapefile or Geopackage.
 Each feature should store a network edge with **id, source and target fields**, which define the topology of network graph.
+  - Check the example network file at the data folder [edges.shp](https://github.com/cyang-kth/fmm/blob/master/example/data/edges.shp).

 As shown below in solid line below: